 - A device that has a standard OS such as Android or iOS.

-We did lot of research on this topic back in 2015 for a large project and decided to use ruggedized fast scanner TC70 from Zebra (formerly Symbol scanners), all now part of Motorola.
-This is a device made in heaven for us as it looks and works like a smart phone using Android OS.
-It has a high resolution camera based scanner that can read 1D and 2D barcodes.
+We did a lot of research on this topic back in 2015 for a large project and decided to use ruggedized fast scanner TC70 from Zebra (formerly Symbol scanners), all now part of Motorola.
+This is a device made in heaven for us as it looks and works like a smartphone using Android OS.
+It has a high-resolution camera-based scanner that can read 1D and 2D barcodes.
 Very easy to integrate the scanning functions into the application itself.
-Selection of this device allowed us to easily develop HTML5 based mobile application that was packaged as Hybrid mobile App using Cordova / Phone Gap and easily deployed into the IT infrastructure of the enterprise.
+The selection of this device allowed us to easily develop HTML5 based mobile application that was packaged as a Hybrid mobile App using Cordova / Phone Gap and easily deployed into the IT infrastructure of the enterprise.

 This rugged device allowed easy acceptance in the industrial environment with standard drop ratings of 6ft.
-Our customer being one of the largest mail and packaging handling company, it was important to have an enterprise solution that can help semi-skilled labor to use the device and app easily.
-Our UX designers were able to suggest intuitive and elegant user interface to provide error free data entry from semi-skilled labor in the various steps of the workflow automation process throughout the production center(s).
+Our customer is one of the largest mail and packaging handling company, it was important to have an enterprise solution that can help semi-skilled labor to use the device and app easily.
+Our UX designers were able to suggest intuitive and elegant user interface to provide error-free data entry from semi-skilled labor in the various steps of the workflow automation process throughout the production center(s).

-After having rolled out this workflow automation and tracking solution all the way from material coming into the production center to leaving the production center, I can say that our selection was a good one.
-It provided a cutting edge Mobile Application solution and created a software ecosystem that reduced billing errors, material mis-handling and material going through right processes.
-Material passing through wrong step can be detected quickly without costly mistakes.
+After having rolled out this workflow automation and tracking solution all the way from the material coming into the production center to leaving the production center, I can say that our selection was a good one.
+It provided a cutting edge Mobile Application solution and created a software ecosystem that reduced billing errors, material mishandling, and material going through the right processes.
+Material passing through the wrong step can be detected quickly without costly mistakes.